perpetualintelligence/docs/docfx_project/articles/terminal/concepts/terminal.md

 ## [Terminal](xref:OneImlx.Terminal.Runtime.Terminal)
-In `OneImlx.Terminal` framework, a terminal is a Unicode text-based construct designed for executing commands, automating workflows, and processing scripts.
-Each terminal session is uniquely identified, allowing for clear differentiation and management of multiple instances.
+A terminal is a Unicode text-based logical construct designed for executing commands, automating workflows, and processing scripts.
+Each terminal is uniquely identified, allowing for clear differentiation and management of multiple instances.

 A terminal is not just a console; it's a logical construct designed to execute commands and automate tasks.
 It can be implemented as a console, server, browser-based interface, or any other UX format, making it adaptable for various development environments.